surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

 }
 ```

-### Find the highest salaried employee
+### Locating the Employee with the Highest Salary

-Let’s do the same refactoring here as well.
-But here, we can use collect as the logic is fairly less complex.
+Let's apply the same refactoring approach in this case.
+However, here, we can utilize 'collect' since the logic is relatively less complex.
 ```java
 private static Employee findEmployeeWithHighestSalaryInTheCompany(Company company) {
     Employee costlyEmployee = null;